 The Company allows customers to return merchandise for up to thirty days after the date of sale.
 Expected refunds to customers are recorded based on estimated margin using historical return information.
-Under ASU 2014-09, the Company recorded an estimated refund liability of \$0.4 million, included in the line item "Accrued expenses," and the carrying value of a return asset of \$0.2 million, presented separately from inventory, included in the line item "Prepaid and other current assets" on the condensed consolidated balance sheets as of May 4, 2019 and February 2, 2019.
+The refund liability for merchandise returns is included in "Accrued expenses" on the condensed consolidated balance sheet and totaled \$0.5 million and \$0.3 million as of August 3, 2019 and February 2, 2019, respectively.
+The corresponding asset for the recoverable cost of expected refunds is included in "Prepaid and other current assets" and totaled \$0.3 million and \$0.2 million as of August 3, 2019 and February 2, 2019, respectively.